 New to Travel?

 Arlington Soccer provides the highest quality, focused training environment for player development in Northern Virginia.
 Our technical staff, coaches, administrators, organizational structure and facilities are the best in Northern Virginia.
-Arlington Soccer provides exclusive access to a number of leagues including the Girls Academy, Boys ECNL and CCL.
+Arlington Soccer provides exclusive access to a number of leagues including the ECNL, CCL and NCSL.
 We are focused on providing the highest quality youth soccer experience.

 Here are the basics of the U9 Arlington Soccer Travel Program (players born in 2012 and 2013).